ms140569/loki/README.md

 **Introduction**

 The Loki Password Manager manages passwords/credentials in an comfortable but secure manner.
-It is highly influence by the Password Store [pass](https://www.passwordstore.org/ "pass") written by Jason A. Donenfeld.
+It is highly influenced by the Password Store [pass](https://www.passwordstore.org/ "pass") written by Jason A. Donenfeld.
 The credential data is stored in separate files (with suffix .loki), structured in a directory-tree which contain the following fields:

 * Title (String)
 * Account (String)
 * Password (String)
+* Tags (String Array)
 * Url (String)
 * Notes (Multiline String)